A Guide to eBook Retailers Beyond Amazon

 Barns & Noble

-You can check out their Nook devices here, but they also have free Nook app for Android and iOS which you can find by searching for ‘Nook’ in the respective app stores.
+Barnes and Noble makes it just as easy as Amazon to buy ebooks and get them to their own ebook devices and app.
+Their answer to Kindle is the Nook, but they also have free Nook app for Android and iOS which you can find by searching for ‘Nook’ in the respective app stores.
 Once you log into your B&N account on the Nook device or app, you should have access to your full B&N ebook library.

 Unfortunately, you cannot buy ebooks directly from B&N in the Android or iOS app because both Google and Apple want to charge for in-app purchases, and the margin on ebooks is so tight that B&N would lose money.
 You can’t buy ebooks on the Kindle Android or iOS app either, for the same reason.
 Instead, just make your ebook purchases on the B&N online store and they will automatically show up in the app.